 2. EMBRACE THEORY AND PRACTICE.
 Effective teaching builds on a strong foundation of content knowledge and thoughtful application of curricular and pedagogical theory to practice.
 Teachers gain expertise by listening, observing, doing, and reflecting.

 3. MODEL AND LIVE IN THE SPIRIT OF INQUIRY.
-Excellent teachers position themselves as learners of their students and their communities and adjust their pedagogy and curriculum to meet the needs of individuals.
+Excellent teachers position themselves as learners of their students and communities, and adjust their curricula, pedagogies, and use of technology to meet the needs of individuals.
 Teachers cannot assume that others will learn as they did and do and cannot teach simply as they were taught.
-Teaching is an intellectually challenging practice that requires on-going learning, self-assessment, collaboration, and research.
+Teaching is an intellectually challenging practice that requires ongoing learning, self-assessment, collaboration, and research.